ExecutionLLC/gen-bs/README.md

 Issues should be labeled by the names of the application parts they are related to, ex. `web-server` or `frontend`.
 If there are several parts in issue, all labels should be added.

-When issue is fixed, and pull request is created for it, it should be marked by `fixed but not checked label`.
+When issue is fixed, and pull request is created for it, it should be marked by `fixed but not checked` label.

 Issue should be closed when published on the demo-server or VEP test server.

-Issues waiting for some external action (ex. next prototype completion) should be marked as `pending`.
+Issues waiting for some external action (ex. next prototype completion) should be labeled as `pending`.

 # Project Structure